LibraryOfCongress/api.congress.gov/Documentation/MemberEndpoint.md

         - Indicator whether the leadership position is currently held by the member.
 NOTE: This value may change from True to False during a Congress.
         - Possible values are "True" or "False".
 - `<sponsoredLegislation>`
-  - Container for legislation sponsored by member.
+  - Container for bills and resolutions sponsored by member.
 A `<sponsoredLegislation>` container may include the following children:
     - `<count>` (e.g., 1753)
-      - The total number of measures sponsored by the member.
+      - The total number of bills and resolutions sponsored by the member.
     - `<url>` (e.g., https://api.data.gov/congress/v3/member/L000174/sponsored-legislation)
       - A referrer URL to the sponsored-legislation level of the API.
 Click [here](#sponsored-legislation-level) for more information about the sponsored-legislation level.
 - `<cosponsoredLegislation>`
-  - Container for legislation cosponsored by member.
+  - Container for bills and resolutions cosponsored by member.
 A `<cosponsoredLegislation>` container may include the following children:
     - `<count>` (e.g., 7470)
-      - The total number of measures cosponsored by the member.
+      - The total number of bills and resolutions cosponsored by the member.
     - `<url>` (e.g., https://api.data.gov/congress/v3/member/L000174/cosponsored-legislation)
       - A referrer URL to the cosponsored-legislation level of the API.
 Click [here](#cosponsored-legislation-level) for more information about the cosponsored-legislation level.
 - `<updateDate>` (e.g., 2022-07-22T18:44:02Z)